 2. Verifying suppliers using a tool like Jungle Scout’s Supplier Database:

-- Top Customers.
-See who imported goods into the US, regardless of the brand.
-(This is great for sourcing products from the same supplier a competitor or big brand uses.)
+- Top Customers — See who imported goods into the US, regardless of the brand, especially when sourcing products from the same supplier a competitor or big brand uses.

-Having established a relationship with a vendor, it’s time to order a sample; and Samples are 100% necessary for three reasons.
+Having established a relationship with a vendor, it’s time to order a sample; a 100% necessary step for three reasons.

 First, you want to ensure that the quality of the product meets your expectations.